-Results: The following charts show the changes in reading skills for clients who came to LearningRx with a diagnosis of Dyslexia between 2010 and 2015, and completed the ReadRx program.
+The following charts show the changes in reading skills for clients who came to LearningRx with a diagnosis of Dyslexia between 2010 and 2015.
 The changes in standard scores on the Woodcock Johnson III - Tests of Achievement were statistically significant for four of five skills (p < .001) assessed.
 Overall, the largest gains were seen in sound awareness, Word Attack, and comprehension followed by reading fluency and spelling.
-In addition, the average age-equivalent gain in reading skill performance was 3 years.
-In sound awareness-the primary skill needed for
+In addition, the average ageequivalent gain in reading skill performance was 3 years.
+In sound awareness the primary skill needed for reading-the average age-equivalent gain was